matt-deboer/mpp/README.md

 - `--kube-port`: The port for pods/endpoints on which prometheus is lisetening; if not specified, the first TCP port found will be used

-**Endpoints file** discovery is configured using `--endpoints-file` -- the path to a file containing one endpoint per line.
+**Endpoints file** discovery is configured using:

+- `--endpoints-file` -- the path to a file containing one endpoint per line.

 Selection
 ---